Katyusha47/implementing-simple-adt-cpp/README.md

 # Acknowledgements
 This program was created based on an exercise in the book "Object-Oriented Programming in C++" by Robert Lafore.

+# Disclaimer
+This things made for educational purpose.
+The Author made this for his assigment.